-COURSE INFORMATION LETTER University: P. J. Šafá rik University in Košice Faculty: Faculty of A arts Course ID: KAaA/ SVPR2b/15 Course name: Student Research Project 2 Course type, scope a Course type: Practic Recommended cou Per week: 2 Per stu Course method: pre ce rse-load (hours): idy period: 28 Number of ECTS cr edits: 6 Recommended seme ster/trimester of the course: 5.
-Course level: I. Prerequisities: Assessment of continuous Development of a sturble project is to be substituted from the project is to be sub se completion: ent is a precondition for receiving final assessment. huous working on the topic. hident research project as defined by the consultant. hubmitted in week 13 of semester. new knowledge, with se is to develop students' critical thinking skills when gaining and applying in the aim to gradually develop and demonstrate their ability to do individual in a research project can be a basis for its further development into the final the student and the re of its writing, taking ose a topic which is to be approved by his/her consultant.
+COURSE INFORMATION LETTER University: P. J. Šafá rik University in Košice Faculty: Faculty of A arts Course ID: KAaA/ SVPR2b/15 Course name: Student Research Project 2 Course type, scope a Course type: Practic Recommended cou Per week: 2 Per stu Course method: pre ce rse-load (hours): idy period: 28 Number of ECTS cr edits: 6 Recommended seme ester/trimester of the course: 5.
+Course level: I. Prerequisities: Assessment of contir Development of a stu se completion: ent is a precondition for receiving final assessment. nuous working on the topic. ndent research project as defined by the consultant. nubmitted in week 13 of semester. new knowledge, witl se is to develop students' critical thinking skills when gaining and applying in the aim to gradually develop and demonstrate their ability to do individual in a research project can be a basis for its further development into the final the student and the re of its writing, taking ose a topic which is to be approved by his/her consultant.
 Within consultations, spective consultant will jointly develop a project and consider the possibilities into account available literature.
 Students are required to work independently consultants on a regular basis (2 hours per week) to present the continuous Recommended litera Depending on the sel ected topic of student research project.
 Course language: English

-Course assessm Course assessment
+Course assessment

-Total number of assessed students: 363
+Total number of assessed students: 399

 Α В С D Е FX

-44.9 21.21 14.6 5.23 9.92 4.13
+44.11 21.8 15.29 5.26 9.52 4.01

 Provides: prof. PhDr.
-Pavel Stekauer, DrSc., Mgr.
-Roman Gajdoš
+Pavel Stekauer, DrSc.